Shulk97/JPEG_detection_Resnet_SSD/README.md

 It appears from the results that the modification of extra-feature layers is more beneficial for the mAP than modifying the classication backbone to match dimensions.
 Indeed, even if the deconvolution network shows the best accuracy in classification, the best mAP is obtained with the ssd_custom architecture where extra features layers are replaced with Resnet layers.
 Some classes are particularly better recognized with ssd_custom.
-This is the case with the classes car, cat sheep and tv monitor
+This is the case with the classes car, cat sheep and tv monitor.
 Yet, some classes are better recognized with other architecture than ssd_custom.
-This is especially the case for the classes bird and cat and train which are better recognized by deconv or up sampling architectures.
+This is especially the case for the classes bird, cat and train which are better recognized by deconv or up sampling architectures.
 The results are quite the same between PV val 2012 and PV test 2007 except for the SSD custom architecture which gains almost 4% of mAP.